Degenerating Hodge structure of one-parameter family of Calabi-Yau threefolds: Introduction

 \subsection{Acknowledgement}

-It is a pleasure to record our thanks to C. Nakayama for useful comments on the preliminary version of the present paper.
-This research was partially supported by Research Fund for International Young Scientists NSFC 11350110209 (Hayama).
+A.K. was supported by the Harvard CMSA during this project was done.
+This research was partially supported by the Research Fund for International Young Scientists NSFC 11350110209 (Hayama).
+We are very grateful for referee's careful reading and useful suggestions.